openops/mom/README.md

 ## Tools Being Used

+While always keeping our design philosophy in mind, we are going to use tools that help us build a scalable and decentralized application.

 ### BackboneJS

 Backbone is being used because of the control it gives us in how we want to create the app.